iGniteToken/iGnite/README.md

 There are several ways to self-mine iGniter.

-    By calling the claimDividends function
+    By calling the dividendRegistration function
+    By being an initial address owner
-    By calling the HODLRegistration function and owning 100k or more INR By calling any of the five Tier functions and sending the specified amount of Ethereum
+    By calling the HODLRegistration function and owning 100k or more INR By calling any of the five Tier functions and sending the specified amount of Ethereum to the smart contract

-You can query the smart contract on EtherScan. https://etherscan.io/address/0xa70f4FECBe032135ad970dcEeb9e5076a5BE8B1D
+You can query the smart contract on EtherScan. https://etherscan.io/address/0x9E2419c8fc0A7C2f2B22CC8dE9AC484aD00d1F57

-Contract Address: 0xa70f4FECBe032135ad970dcEeb9e5076a5BE8B1D
+Contract Address: 0x9E2419c8fc0A7C2f2B22CC8dE9AC484aD00d1F57